Stas74/-jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+As User you can signup, login, add to cart, checkout and payment(using Stripe).
+As Admin you can add/delete product, add new category.

+## Screenshots
+### Main page

 ## Additional Steps for Apple M1 Machines